Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-14</b> Parametric coordinate system and interpolation functions for a pentagonal prism.</figcaption>
 </figure>

-**Hexagonal Prism.** **Figure 8-15** shows the parametric coordinate system and interpolation functions for a hexagonal prism cell type.
+**Hexagonal Prism.** {ref}`Figure 8-15 <Figure-8-15>` shows the parametric coordinate system and interpolation functions for a hexagonal prism cell type.
 The hexagonal prism is described using the three parametric coordinates $(r,s,t)$.

 {#Figure-8-15 .figure-target}
 &nbsp;